OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-07.md

 ## Mark 7:13

-Thus you nullify the word of God by your tradition that you have handed down.
-And you do many things like that.”
+In this way, you make void the word of God by your tradition that you have passed down.
+And you engage in many similar practices.”

 ---